Highlights of the Project

 Departure and rate per person

 The Terms and Conditions

-An exchange program to France is possible throughout the year except the days mentioned in this calendar.
+An exchange to Netherland is possible throughout the year except the days mentioned in this calendar.

-For an Exchange Program (Family stay) in September or October, the "I'm going Form" has to be submitted no later than the 31st May to have enough time to get the confirmation from the French school.
-(All the French schools and their administrations are closed in July and August)
+For an Exchange Program (Hotel stay) in September or October, the "I'm going Form" has to be submitted no later than the 31st May to have enough time to get the confirmation of the school.
+(July and August, all the schools and their administrations are closed)

 Pricing table does not exist.
 Please check your shortcode.